 Both tools offer rich charts, tables, diagrams and scorecards.
 We find Google Data Studio’s interface more straightforward and easy to adjust.
 Tableau might offer more tools if you have time and resources to utilise them and this might be useful if you want extremely specific reports.
 However we believe that this is a rare necessity and for most of the businesses, time is more important

 Have you ever gave access to a Google Analytics property before?
 Google Data Studio uses the same initiative interface and menu style while sharing access and managing the access level of your dashboard.
 This comes into handy very much if your team is working remotely and everybody need to access and work on the project.
 Since everybody uses their Google identity, tracking log records is easy too.
-Tableau also offers some level of access thru its server but it is not as intuitive as Google’s options.
+Tableau also provides some server-side access, but it isn't as user-friendly as Google's offerings.

 What about reading/reviewing access?
 You can give viewing access with interaction capabilities in both products.
 However, Tableau comes with more friction and settings.
 This might make it seem more secure but in the name of security, we believe that versatility is sacrificed.
 With Google Data Studio, you might choose to share a public link with interaction rights or you might do this only to select Google users.